bobduru/beluga-call-pipeline/README.md

 - **Production pipeline** capable of processing single WAV files for quick testing or months of PAM data in parallel

-All technical details are available in the accompanying `paper.pdf`.
+All technical details are available on the [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5451095)

 ---